-- 1. QA_GDT.
-This code refers to when geocoded lat/longs from the combined gdt database were substituted for the TRI lat/longs. - 2.
-QA_TRI.
-This code refers to when the pairs of lat/longs did not meet any of the criteria above, so the TRI Form R-reported lat/longs were retained. - Step 1.
-Low-quality lat/longs were replaced with geocoded coordinates if the distance between the two sets of coordinates was greater than or equal to 2 km, AND the geocoded result was matched at a street segment or intersection-i.e., the GSTAT field showed B1, B2, B3, B5, R1, R2, R3, or R4 and the GDTXIN field showed 0 or S, V or I..
-In this step, 8304 facilities were assigned the code 'QA_GDT,' and 8208 facilities were assigned the code 'QA_TRI'. - Step 2.
-Low-quality lat/longs were NOT replaced with geocoded coordinates if the distance between the two sets of coordinates was greater than or equal to 2 km and less than 5 km, AND the geocoded result was matched at a street segment or intersection-i.e., the GSTAT field showed B1, B2, B3, B5, R1, R2, R3, or R4, AND the facility reported MORE THAN 1,000,000 pounds of total releases, including direct releases and off-site transfers.
-TRI release data from 1999 was used for this test, except for facilities new to TRI in 2000, for which 2000 data was used.
+- QA_GDT.
+This code refers to when geocoded lat/longs from the combined gdt database were substituted for the TRI lat/longs. - QA_TRI.
+This code refers to when the pairs of lat/longs did not meet any of the criteria above, so the TRI Form R-reported lat/longs were retained.

+Step 1.
+Low-quality lat/longs were replaced with geocoded coordinates if the distance between the two sets of coordinates was greater than or equal to 2 km, AND the geocoded result was matched at a street segment or intersection- i.e., the GSTAT field showed B1, B2, B3, B5, R1, R2, R3, or R4 and the GDTXIN field showed 0 or S, V or I. In this step, 8,027 facilities were assigned the code 'QA_GDT,' and 9,314 facilities were assigned the code 'QA_TRI'.

+Step 2.
+Low-quality lat/longs were NOT replaced with geocoded coordinates if the distance between the two sets of coordinates was greater than or equal to 2 km and less than 5 km, AND the geocoded result was matched at a street segment or intersection- i.e., the GSTAT field showed B1, B2, B3, B5, R1, R2, R3, or R4, AND the facility reported MORE THAN 1,000,000 pounds of total releases, including direct releases and off-site transfers.
+TRI release data from 2001 was used for this test, and 843 facilities in total were found to have more than 1 million pounds of total releases.
 In these cases we are assuming that the large plants know their locations well and may have a good reason to report addresses up to 5 km different from their lat/longs; for instance, the geocoded result may represent the 'front door' of the facility, but the submitted lat/long represents either the point of release or the center of production.
-In Step 2, we are assuming that facilities releasing less than 1,000,000 pounds in 1998 are not large enough to have such an issue, and that the difference in the coordinates represents a lack of precision on their part.
-In this step, 48 facilities were assigned 'QA_TRI'. - Step 3.
+In Step 2, we are assuming that facilities releasing less than 1,000,000 pounds in 2001 are not large enough to have such an issue, and that the difference in the coordinates represents a lack of precision on their part.
+In this step, 22 facilities were assigned 'QA TRI'.

+Step 3.
 Low-quality lat/longs were replaced with geocoded coordinates if the distance between the two sets of coordinates was greater than or equal to 10 km, AND the geocoded result was matched at the ZIP+4 centroid level.
-In this step, 47 facilities were assigned to 'QA_GDT' and 208 were assigned 'QA_TRI'. - Step 4.
+In this step, 32 facilities were assigned to 'QA_GDT' and 158 were assigned 'QA_TRI'.

+Step 4.
 Low-quality lat/longs were replaced with geocoded coordinates if 1) the distance between the two sets of coordinates was greater than or equal to 15 km, AND 2) the geocoded result was matched at either the ZIP+2 centroid level OR the B6/R6 placeholder match.
-In this step, 142 facilities were assigned to 'QA_GDT' and 837 were assigned 'QA_TRI'. - Step 5.
+In this step, 112 facilities were assigned to 'QA_GDT' and 699 were assigned 'QA_TRI'.

+Step 5.
 Low-quality lat/longs were replaced with geocoded coordinates if the distance between the two sets of coordinates was greater than or equal to 20 km, AND the geocoded result was matched at the 5-digit ZIP code centroid level.
-In this step, 1386 facilities were assigned to 'QA_GDT' and 8121 were assigned 'QA_TRI'.
+In this step, 1,203 facilities were assigned to 'QA_GDT' and 7,346 were assigned 'QA_TRI'.

-3.3.5 Replace the reported county name with the geocoded name for the county in any instances where the field is now blank
+3.3.6 Replace the reported county name with the geocoded name for the county in any instances where the county field is blank

 After the final table was created (see below), county names and FIPS codes were pulled in from the 'Facility' table.
-The county field was checked for blanks, but no blanks were found in RY 2000.
+The county field was checked for blanks, but no blanks were found in RY 2002.

-3.3.6 Facilities with missing coordinates and quality assurance
+3.3.7 Facilities with missing coordinates and quality assurance